SUPLA/supla-device/extras/examples/linux/README.md

 Mandatory parameters: `temperature` - defines key/index by which data is fetched from `parser` for temperature value, `humidity` - defines key/index by which data is fetched from `parser` for humidity value;
-Optional parameter: `multiplier_temp` - defines multiplier for temperatur value (you can put any floating point number), `multiplier_humi` - defines multiplier for humidity value.
+Optional parameter: `multiplier_temp` - defines multiplier for temperature value (you can put any floating point number), `multiplier_humi` - defines multiplier for humidity value.